Punisher: War Zone: Casting

 On July 21, it was announced that actor Ray Stevenson would play the Punisher in the sequel to the 2004 film.
 Filming was slated to begin in October 2007 in Montreal.
-Prior to filming, Stevenson read every available issue of The Punisher MAX, underwent endurance, martial arts, and weapons training with former Force Recon Marines and film fight choreographer Pat Johnson.
+Prior to filming, Stevenson read every available issue of The Punisher MAX, underwent endurance, martial arts, and weapons training with former Force Recon Marines and film fight choreographer Pat E. Johnson.
 In August, a working title for the film, The Punisher: Welcome Back Frank, was announced.
 On August 28, Lionsgate announced that the new working name for The Punisher 2 would be Punisher: War Zone.
 In mid-September, the director announced cast members joining Stevenson with Dash Mihok as Detective Martin Soap, Colin Salmon as Agent Paul Budiansky, and Doug Hutchison as Loony Bin Jim.
 It was announced on September 25 via The Hollywood Reporter that Dominic West will star as the main antagonist, Jigsaw, and Wayne Knight will play the Punisher's armorer, Microchip.
 Paddy Considine was considered for the role of Jigsaw in the film, but the offer was retracted and given to West who had previously turned it down.
-Freddie Prinze Jr. also auditioned for the role, but was refused by Lionsgate Studios from accepting the part.
-Filming occurred from October 22 until December 14 in Montreal.
-Principal photography for Punisher: War Zone was completed on December 27.
+According to Lexi Alexander, Freddie Prinze Jr. also auditioned for the role, but despite being impressed by his audition, was refused by Lionsgate Studios from accepting the part.